LukasMosser/lukasmosser.github.io/_pages/cv.md

 Service and leadership
 ======
 * I serve on the EAGE AI Committee and on various technical committees for EAGE Conferences.
-* I maintain a website for geoscience deadlines called [geodeadlin.es](http://geodeadlin.es)
+* I'm a member of the SEG Special Interest Group for Artificial Intelligence